 He has exhibited nationally and internationally, including solo exhibitions at the American University of Paris, Schroeder Romero and Shredder in New York City, SRO Gallery at Texas Tech University, Page Bond Gallery in Richmond, Virginia, and the Telfair Museums in Savannah, Georgia, among others.

-He was born in Milwaukee, Wisconsin, and has lived in Rochester, New York; Rio de Janeiro, Brazil; Boston, Massachusetts; and San Francisco, California.
-He holds a BA in American Studies from Williams College, an MFA from the Massachusetts College of Art, and a certificate from the full-time Documentary Photography program at the International Center of Photography in New York City.
+Kolster holds a BA in American studies at Williams College, an MFA at the Massachusetts College of Art, and a certificate from the full-time Documentary Photography program at the International Center of Photography in New York City.

 PARIS PARK PHOTOGRAPHS (George F. Thompson Publishing, 2022), Kolster's third book, explores the parks Eugène Atget (1857-1927) photographed a century ago while its design offers an homage to the landmark catalogue Walker Evans: American Photographs (MOMA, 1938).
 Take Me To The River (GFT, 2016) was nominated for the Aperture First Book Award.
 His second book, L.A.
 River (GFT, 2019) explores the ongoing channelization of the river running through America’s second-largest city.

 Kolster lives in Brunswick, Maine, with his wife, Christy Shake, son, Calvin, and Smellie, their goldendoodle.